Yield: 3 pint jars of pickled ramps, depending on size and age.

 Remove the leaf at the part of the stem were it turns red.
 Leaving the red stems on the ramps ensures you a beautiful pickle liquid with a pink hue.

-When you have trimmed the leaves, next remove the "condom" from the ramp as we call it.
-It is a thin layer of viscous tissue on the outside of the bulb.
+When you have trimmed the leaves, next remove the "condom" from the ramp as we call it-a thin layer of viscous tissue on the outside of the bulb.
 Remove this, also trimming off the taproot where it connects to the base of the ramp bulb.
+Save the taproots to plant in your yard.

 Heat the water, salt and sugar, and spices on low heat in a pot with a lid wide enough to accommodate the ramps.

-When the mixture starts to steam and is hot, (about five minutes) place the ramps in and cover, making sure the cover is on tight.
-Steam the ramp bulbs for 2-3 minutes like this, just until they wilt a bit, but are still crunchy and raw in the middle.
+When the mixture starts to steam and is boiling, place the ramps in and cover, making sure the cover is on tight.
+Steam the ramp bulbs for 1-2 minutes like this (1 minute for young bulbs, 2 minutes for older ones with larger bulbs) just until they wilt a bit, but are still crunchy and raw in the middle, stir them once during the process.*

 Alternatively, store the ramps covered in their liquid in your fridge, without canning.
 Provided that the ramps are always completely covered by liquid, they will last pretty much forever, at least until next ramp season.